sulu/sulu-docs/book/image-formats.rst

 Defining meta title
 -------------------

-Content manager can crop an image in the backend you should add a meta title to every image format to make a hint where a specific image format is used:
+You should define a meta title for every image format, since these titles are shown to the content manager in the administration interface when cropping the images.

 .. code-block:: xml